bdstein33/redux-template/README.md

 # To Do:

 - Tests for endpoints (dev optimization)

-- Cache login data in redis (dev optimization)
+- Refactor routes to be in their own file
 - Look into page flicker issue
-- Async nav

 - SCSS linting
 - Add scopes to models (in particular password vs regular scope for user)